 Transition activities: the Taxonomy will signal whether an economic activity that substantially contributes to climate change mitigation is a zero-carbon, transition or enabling activity.
 The effectiveness of these categories will be reviewed periodically.
-Investors will need to provide a breakdown of their disclosure by these categories.

 Governance: the regulation establishes a Platform on Sustainable Finance to manage the ongoing development of the technical screening criteria.
 In addition, the regulation establishes a Member State Expert Group which will contribute in an advisory role.
 The technical screening criteria will implemented via delegated acts.